 For color services, there's 'French glossing,' a modern take on the ombré look, which promises to transform dull, dry hair.
 We've also seen a trend towards 'expensive brunette,' with many people embracing the roots that grew out over the past two years.
+Everyone seems to be becoming a redhead this year.
 But one LA-inspired hair color movement is slowly trickling down into top salons — and it's set to take over from one of the most-requested color appointments, balayage.

 Enter: hair frosting.